epic-kitchens/C2-Action-Detection/README.md

 To participate and submit to this challenge, register at the [Action Detection Codalab Challenge](https://codalab.lisn.upsaclay.fr/competitions/707).

 ## Evaluation Code
 This repository contains the official code to evaluate egocentric action detection methods on the EPIC-KITCHENS-100 validation set.
 Parts of the evaluation code have been adapted from https://github.com/activitynet/ActivityNet/blob/master/Evaluation/eval_detection.py.

+Note that on 01/02/2024 the evaluatiuon code has been updated to fix some minor errors.
+As a result re-evaluating the same submission may lead to minor changes in performance evaluation.

 To use this code, move to the `EvaluationCode` directory:

 ```
 cd EvaluationCode